Extract information from grids

 - Formats the report using tab-separated fields on a single line.
 The output is name w e s n z0 z1 dx dy nx ny[ x0 y0 x1 y1 ] [ med scale ] [mean std rms] [n_nan].
 The data in brackets are output only if the corresponding options -M, -L1, -L2, and -M are used, respectively.
 Use -Ct to place file name at the end of the output record or -Cn to only output numerical columns.
 If the -I option is used, the output format is instead NF w e s n z0 z1, where NF is the total number of grids read and w e s n are rounded off (see -I).

 - Divide a single grid’s domain (or the -R domain, if no grid given) into tiles of size dx times dy (set via -I).
 You can specify overlap between tiles by appending xoff[/yoff].
 If the single grid is given you may use the modifier +i to ignore tiles that have no data within each tile subregion.
+Default output is text region strings.
+Use -C to instead report four columns with xmin xmax ymin ymax per tile, or use -Ct to also have the region string appended as trailing text.

 - Report grid domain and x/y-increments in world mapping format [Default is generic].
 Does not apply to the -C option.

 - Report the min/max of the region to the nearest multiple of dx and dy, and output this in the form -Rw/e/s/n (unless -C is set).
 To report the actual grid region, select -Ir.
 For a grid produced by the img supplement (a Cartesian Mercator grid), the exact geographic region is given with -Ii (if not found then we return the actual grid region instead).
 If no argument is given then we report the grid increment in the form -Ixinc[/yinc].
 If -Ib is given we write each grid’s bounding box polygon instead.
+Finally, if -D is in effect then dx and dy are the dimensions of the desired tiles.

 - Report range of z after actually scanning the data, not just reporting what the header says.